WorkOfStan/seablast/README.md

 - don't start the value of a constant for a configuration field in the app.conf.php with SB to prevent value collision

 ## App expectation
-- SeablastMysqli expects log directory to store query_log.txt there
+- SeablastMysqli expects log directory to store query.log there

 ## Directory description
 | Directory | Description |